Step 2 - Installing InfluxDB Enterprise data nodes

 If not, there may be artifacts of a previous cluster in the metastore.

-Once your data nodes are part of your cluster move on to the final step to set up Chronograf.
+Once your data nodes are part of your cluster, proceed to installing Chronograf.